kinderp/docker101/README.md

   So summarizing, an image is composed by differnt layers (read-only) that are stored in a specific path of your disk and are showed as an unique flat layer.

-  You can use **docker history** to know which commands had been used to build an image (and so to add each different layers)
+  You can use **docker history** to know which commands were used to build an image (and so to add each different layers)

   ```
   agrant@docker101:~$ docker history 1318b700e415